ageapps/gambercoin-app/README.md

-# gambercoin-App
+# gambercoin-app
 Frontend App for the [gambercoin](https://github.com/ageapps/gambercoin) project.
-Its a very basic interface developed in `Vue` to launch gossipers, connect to others and see exchanged messages.
+Its a very basic interface developed in `Vue` to launch nodes, connect to others and see exchanged messages.

 ![](./app.gif)